A European research and innovation Partnership for Pandemic Preparedness

 This one-year project builds on the success of the initial BE READY initiative and aims to broaden the participation of EU Member States and associated countries:

-ANRS Emerging Infectious Diseases is responsible for the overall coordination of the consortium.
+ANRS Emerging infectious diseases is responsible for the overall coordination of the consortium.

 In particular, the key objectives of BE READY PLUS add to those of the existing BE READY consortium: